ubco-mds-2022-labs/capstone-statscan-pms/team_contract.md

 | Person 3 | [@sahaavi](https://github.com/sahaavi) |
 | Person 4 | [@freinric](https://github.com/freinric) |

+## Working Hours
+Team members agree that standard hours of work are: 6-8 hours anytime of day between daily group meeting, to aim for 32 hours weekly.
+Weekends are standard days off, unless work is required to meet a deadline.

 ## Participation

 All team members agree to fully participate in all aspects of the project.